 you change your name - for example, if you get married

 Your online status might be checked at the border when you enter the UK.
-You might not be allowed into the UK if the name or document number on your passport or identity card isn’t the same as your online status.
+You should use the passport or ID card that’s linked to your online status to enter the UK.

-If you have a national ID card, you can still use it to enter the UK until at least 31 December 2025 if both of the following apply:
+If you have pre-settled or settled status, you can still use a valid national ID card that's linked to your online status to enter the UK until at least 31 December 2025.

-Other EU citizens will need a passport to visit the UK.
+If you don’t have pre-settled or settled status, you’ll need a passport to visit the UK from 1 October 2021.
 If you have a biometric passport, you can still use the eGates at UK airports.

 If you don’t have a biometric residence card or permit

-You’ll get an EU Settlement Scheme biometric residence card by post.
+You should have got an EU Settlement Scheme biometric residence card when you were given pre-settled or settled status.
 Make sure you take it with you when you travel - you need it to enter the UK.

 If you have a biometric residence card

-You can swap your original card for an EU Settlement Scheme biometric residence card on GOV.UK.
-Make sure you choose ‘biometric residence card’ and not ‘permit’ when you apply.
+You should swap your original card for an EU Settlement Scheme biometric residence card on GOV.UK.
+Make sure you choose ‘biometric residence card’ and not ‘biometric residence permit’ when you apply.

 A biometric residence card is a pink and blue credit card-sized document.
-It’ll have the title ‘residence card’, ‘permanent residence card’ or ‘derivative residence card’.
+It’ll have the title ‘residence card’.

 If you have a biometric residence permit

-You might want to swap your permit for an EU Settlement Scheme biometric residence card on GOV.UK if you get settled status and either:
+You can swap your permit for an EU Settlement Scheme biometric residence card on GOV.UK if you get pre-settled status or settled status.

 your original permit doesn’t show you have ‘indefinite leave to remain’ or ‘settlement’